Language: EN

 bool lessOrEqual = (a <= b); // lessOrEqual = true

-It would be very similar in the case of JavaScript, with the exception of the variable declaration with let
+It would be very similar in the case of JavaScript, with the exception of declaring the variable with let

 let a = 5;